-Disenrollment and lock out would lead to worse health outcomes, higher costs
+Disenrollment and lock out would lead to worse health outcomes, higher costs an incentive to seek work.

-When a beneficiary fails to meet the work requirement, they will be disenrolled from Medicaid coverage until they are able to complete one-month of work requirements-only then may they reenroll.
-This is not an incentive to seek work.
 Rather, this will have profound negative implications for the health care outcomes of beneficiaries, and will ultimately lead to increased costs to Kentucky.
 Once terminated from Medicaid coverage, beneficiaries will likely become uninsured.
 Needed medical services and prescription drugs, including those needed to maintain positive health outcomes, may be deferred or skipped.
-Because people without health coverage are less likely to have regular care, they are more likely to be hospitalized for avoidable health problems and to experience declines in their overall health.^{14.} And during the lock-out period, these now-uninsured patients present as uncompensated care to emergency departments, with high levels of need and cost-stretching already overburdened hospitals and clinics.
+Because people without health coverage are less likely to have regular care, they are more likely to be hospitalized for avoidable health problems and to experience declines in their overall health.
+And during the lock-out period, these now-uninsured patients present as uncompensated care to emergency departments, with high levels of need and cost-stretching already overburdened hospitals and clinics.